 One of Australia’s most famous coastal stretches, Bondi Beach has come to be a symbol of Sydney and the laidback Australian way of life.
 Located just a few kilometres from Sydney’s CBD, Bondi’s golden sands, decent surf and beautiful views attract tens of thousands of visitors every year, with everyone from backpackers through to international celebrities taking a dip at this world renowned waterside spot.
 Surrounded by cafes, close to wonderful coastal walks and hosting a variety of great events throughout the year, there’s always something to see, do or discover at the iconic Bondi Beach.

 Salamanca Market, Tasmania

-Considered to be Tasmania’s most visited attraction, Salamanca Market has become one of Hobart’s unmissable experiences.
-Held each Saturday along historic Salamanca Place, from 8.30am to 3pm, the vibrant outdoor markets showcase the wares of more than 300 stallholders, with everything from hot food and fashion through to homewares and art on offer.
+One of Tasmania’s most visited attractions, Salamanca Market has become one of Hobart’s unmissable experiences.
+Held each Saturday in historic Salamanca Place, from 8.30am to 3pm, the vibrant outdoor markets showcase the wares of more than 300 stallholders, with everything from hot food and fashion through to homewares and art on offer.
 Perfect for finding souvenirs, gifts and a few bits and pieces to spoil yourself, locals and tourists alike flock to this popular market each and every week.
 Grab a bite to eat, a cup of good coffee and spend a lazy Saturday wandering amongst the market’s fantastic stalls.

 Parliament House, Australian Capital Territory